Learn to Group Ride

 Where do we meet: Calvary Baptist Church, 454 Arkell Road

-When: Learn to Group Ride will be offered weekly on Tuesdays starting April 19th through May 31, then the the first and third Tuesdays of June and July.
+When: Learn to Group Ride will be offered weekly on Tuesdays starting April 18th through June 20th, then the first and third Tuesdays of July.
 Rides in April begin at 6:00PM and from May on at 6:30PM.
 But please check the website calendar and the ride postings for any changes to these dates and times.

 Parking: At the Calvary Baptist Church, 454 Arkell Road

-How it will work: Club members requiring instruction will gather at the Calvary Baptist Church and identify themselves to the Ride Leader of Group R6, the 24-26 kph speed group.
+How it will work: Club members requiring instruction will gather at the Calvary Baptist Church and identify themselves to the Learn to Group Ride Instructor.
 Please arrive here and be ready to pedal 15 minutes prior to the start of the ride.
 After a brief chat and instruction, riders will follow the Ride Leader on a predetermined route and receive more en route instruction.

-Who: You MUST be an GCC member to attend.
+Who: You MUST be a GCC member to attend.

 You must sign-up for the ride in advance.
 Links to the signup sheets will be posted no later than the day before the ride.